On the third largest prime divisor of an odd perfect number: Introduction

 This is the same as

 We have that which is a contradiction. \end{proof}

-Before we continue we note two arguments we will frequently make which are simple enough that they do not rise to the level of a lemma but are worth noting explicitly.
+Before we continue, we note two arguments we will frequently make which are simple enough that neither do rises to the level of a lemma.
+However, both are worth noting explicitly.

 First, when we have two odd primes $x$ and $y$ and $x <y$, we must have $y \not|\sigma(x)$, since this would force $y \leq \frac{x+1}{2} < x < y$.

 Second, and in similar vein, if we have three odd primes, $x$, $y$, and $z$ with $x < y \leq z$, then we cannot have $yz|\sigma(x^2)$, since